 The Boston Public Library's Brearley Collection, which has thousands of Boston news photos from the 1920s through the 1970s, has a number of photos of one of Boston's lesser known oddball disasters:

-The South Bay incinerator, seen at left, above, is now the site of the Greater Boston Food Bank.
+The South Bay incinerator, at left, is now the site of the Greater Boston Food Bank.

 The Dover Street yard originally belonged to the New York, New Haven and Hartford Railroad, which Penn Central acquired only a few months before the crash.
 Four months after the crash, the MBTA board voted to spend $7 million to buy the 40-acre Dover Street yard, which it still owns today for Red Line and bus operations, but under the name Cabot Yard.
 Dover Street, meanwhile, was renamed East Berkeley Street.